K1R5MM5N/K1R5MM5N/README.md

 ☝❕❕  !..i dont really int w people when im with my gf so please do NOT misunderstand this plz!  , !

-🎼 - ❕ yesss i have a gf shes the most gorgeous person ive ever seen in my life i love her sm more than anything !!!🍰
+🎼 - ❕ yesss i have a gf shes the most gorgeous person ive ever seen in my life i love her sm more than anything (shes my behbehh) !!!🍰

    🍂  (╯︵╰,)   ,    _______ ___

-.  .   ,
+.  .   , .  ---------

    🍥  -: ✧ -゜・．❕ I'm a decorated officer, leader of house KIRAMMAN. address me with respect or keep your mouth shut. ◞